 – Fast fashion encourages consumers to purchase un-needed clothes at rapid rate.

 The starting point of our designs is recycling.
-The fabrics we use contain at least 98% of cotton, we don’t use leather labels but printed logo’s and on our knits we use buttons made out of recycled cotton.
-No polybags are use in our packing and hangtags are made out of recycled paper.
+The fabrics we use contain at least 98% cotton, we don’t use leather labels but printed logo’s and on our knits we use buttons made out of recycled cotton.
+No polybags are used in our packing and hangtags are made out of recycled paper.
 We reuse the fabrics and make them useful again.
-That’s why worn out jeans are sent factories to Spain or to Italy.
+That’s why worn out jeans are sent to factories in Spain or Italy.
 Here the jeans are shredded and mixed with new organic cotton.
 A new spun yarn containing recycled denim is born out of which new products are manufactured.
 An added value is that this circular process promotes job creation in the fields of recycling and remanufacturing (Ellen MacArthur Foundation).

 “Our objective in this regard: create the ‘cradle to cradle’ jeans on a scale that is commercially and aesthetically feasible.”